 Read more about Dual Purpose Chickens

-In general Marans are on the low end of average laying around 180-200 large eggs per year.
-In my experience the egg shells much thicker and harder than other eggs, it makes them a bit miserable to peel when hard boiled and I’m honestly shocked the chicks ever manage to get out!
+In general, Marans aren’t phenomenal layers, the hens lay around 180-200 large eggs per year.
+In my experience the egg shells are much thicker and harder than other eggs, it makes them a bit miserable to peel when hard-boiled and I’m honestly shocked the chicks ever manage to get out!

-Marans chickens have pretty calm personalities, they’re very inquisitive and not at all aggressive.
+Marans chickens have pretty calm personalities, they’re very inquisitive and not at all aggressive (broody hens can be defensive but that’s warranted & a feature not a bug).
 I’ve never had a Marans rooster but I can speak for my hens and say they’d be a great addition to a backyard flock.

-Marans hens are also good mamas, they haven’t all gone broody but the ones that have, have done a great job hatching and raising chicks.
+Marans hens are also good mamas, mine haven’t all gone broody but the ones that have, have done a great job hatching and raising chicks.

 Read more about Broody Hens

 As pretty as the chickens are the real reason everyone wants to raise Black Copper Marans is the eggs.
-Marans eggs are deep brown ranging from chocolate to almost black.
+Marans eggs are deep brown ranging from chocolate to almost black in well-bred birds.

 Brown eggs are actually white eggs with an ‘over spray’ of pigment that gives them their color.
 If you crack open a brown egg and look inside you’ll see a white shell.